fbpx

 Inside Spaceship Earth

-2 – Consider Purchasing Genie+ and A la Carte Individual Lightning Lane Access
+2 – Consider Purchasing Lightning Lane Access

 1 – Experience the 4th of July at Disney

 If you visit Disney during the summer, chances are you may be there for the 4th of July.
 All Disney fireworks shows are spectacular, but Disney’s Independence Day fireworks are out of this world!
 Special 4th of July firework shows take place at Epcot and Magic Kingdom, so expect those parks to be especially busy on Independence Day (and get a spot for the fireworks super early).
 Luckily, Magic Kingdom also shows its 4th of July fireworks on July 3rd, so you have two chances to watch the show!
 I’d also recommend watching the Magic Kingdom fireworks from the Polynesian Resort beach if you can; with perimeter fireworks, you’ll be able to get a good view from there.
-And if you can’t be at the parks during the 4th of July (or don’t want to battle the crowds), then just grab a computer- Disney usually live streams their Independence Day celebrations.
+And if you can’t be at the parks during the 4th of July (or don’t want to battle the crowds), then just grab a computer- Disney sometimes live streams their Independence Day celebrations.
 I love watching them from the comfort of my bedroom and laptop screen!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.